-If you are unsuccessful in resolving your conflict via the Swap List, you may contact House Management to request an alternate date on which your services might be needed, in lieu of your regularly-scheduled date.
+If you are unsuccessful in resolving your conflict via the Swap List, you may contact House Management to request an alternate date on which your services might be needed, in lieu of your regularly scheduled date.
 However, you are permitted to do this just once per season.
-Because of the size of our volunteer pool (currently numbering over 550!), we must place primary responsibility for resolving schedule conflicts on the volunteers themselves.
+Because of the size of our volunteer pool of 550+ people, we must place primary responsibility for resolving schedule conflicts on the volunteers.

-Only those who are currently in our database of active ushers at Pittsburgh Public Theater may come in your place, via swap or substitution.
-Regardless of anyone's ushering experience at other local venues, love of theater, good looks, or winning personality, we cannot allow your family or friends who are not already Pittsburgh Public Theater ushers to stand in for you.
+Only those who are currently in our database of active volunteers at Pittsburgh Public Theater may come in your place, via swap or substitution.
+Regardless of anyone's experience at other local venues or love of theater, we cannot allow your family or friends who are not already Pittsburgh Public Theater volunteers to stand in for you.